NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 r = r.masked_fill(tril[:inp.shape[1], :inp.shape[1]] == 0, float('-inf'))
 ```

 Next we apply softmax along the last dim to convert the raw attention scores into a probability distribution so that all rows sum to 1.
-This will be useful in the next step when we to weight each value vector.
+This will be useful in the next step when we want to weight each value vector.

 ```python
 r = F.softmax(r, dim=-1)